czhangy/UCLA-CS-Electives/Tech-Breadth/MGMT-170/notes.md

     - Focus results in more skills/expertise => translates to more success
   - Mortgage REITs focus on either residential mortgages or commercial mortgages
     - Mortgage REIT => owns loans
-- **REIT Qualifications**: REITs must be managed by a board of directors; must have at least 100 shareholders; not more than 50% of a REIT's shares can be held by five or fewer shareholders ("5/50" rule); shares must be fully transferrable; can be public or private
+- **REIT Qualifications**: REITs must be managed by a board of directors; must have at least 100 shareholders; not more than 50% of a REIT's shares can be held by five or fewer shareholders ("5/50" rule); shares must be fully transferable; can be public or private
   - More than 100 shareholders is desirable to prevent circumstances from dropping the number, resulting in the REIT being subjected to taxes
   - Most REITs prevent a single shareholder from owning 9.9%+ of the stock, preventing the REIT from violating the "5/50" rule
     - Forces wide distribution with little concentration